Schoolforbasics/runbooks/AnacondaEnterpriseNotebooks.md

 #### Register the Wakari Gateway

 The Wakari Gateway needs to register with the Wakari Server.
-This needs to be authenticated, so the wakari user’s credentials created during the Wakari Server install need to be used.
-This needs to be run as root to write the configuration file: `/opt/wakari/wakari-gateway/etc/wakari/wk-gateway-config.json`
+This needs to be authenticated, so the wakari user’s credentials created during the Wakari Server install need to be used.  **This needs to be run as root** to write the configuration file: `/opt/wakari/wakari-gateway/etc/wakari/wk-gateway-config.json`

-	sudo PATH=/opt/wakari/wakari-gateway/bin:$PATH /opt/wakari/wakari-gateway/bin/wk-gateway-configure --server http://$WAKARI_SERVER --host $WAKARI_GATEWAY --port $WAKARI_GATEWAY_PORT --name Gateway --protocol http --summary Gateway --username wakari --password '<USE PASSWORD SET ABOVE>' || echo "You forgot to use the password or another failure happened"
+	PATH=/opt/wakari/wakari-gateway/bin:$PATH /opt/wakari/wakari-gateway/bin/wk-gateway-configure --server http://$WAKARI_SERVER --host $WAKARI_GATEWAY --port $WAKARI_GATEWAY_PORT --name Gateway --protocol http --summary Gateway --username wakari --password '<USE PASSWORD SET ABOVE>' || echo "You forgot to use the password or another failure happened"

 	# Make wakari own the config file
 	sudo chown wakari /opt/wakari/wakari-gateway/etc/wakari/wk-gateway-config.json